Almond chicken

 1. Step 1

-On a medium heat, fry the ghee (or unsalted butter), grated onion, garlic, ginger, carrot and spices in a frying pan for 10 minutes.
+On a high heat, in a frying pan, melt the ghee, then add the grated onion, garlic, ginger, carrot and spices and cook for 10 minutes.
 If the mixture starts to stick, add a little water.

 2. Step 2